lennart-benschop/agon-forth/README.md

 eZ80 ADL mode.
 This can use all available RAM.
 This has slightly more words than 16-bit FORTH.

+## forthlib

+The forthlib directory contains library files, intended to be loaded via the require command (so far only available in forth24).

 ## examples

 The examples directory contains FORTH example programs that are not specific to Agon FORTH, but that can run under it (and under both versions).